dhis2/dhis2-releases/roadmap/tracker.md

     -   Support for the generic biometric integration
         -   Native support for the handling of biometric data and data exchange

+-   Extensibility

+    -   Plugins: Enabling the easier introduction of external applications and widgets
+    -   Allow reuse of self-contained tracker components in other apps

 -   EMIS